As an Amazon Associate I earn from qualifying purchases

 The timing between visits can be extended out from three to six months and eventually out to a year, but my clock keeps resetting.
 My dermatologists keep finding new places to biopsy and treat.

-The last time I wrote about my treatment, I was getting ready undergo my second wide excision.
-At my three-month check up, one of my dermatologists biopsied two new places on my shoulder and back.
+The last time I wrote about my treatment, I was getting ready to undergo my second wide excision.
+At my three-month check-up, one of my dermatologists biopsied two new places on my shoulder and back.
 Both of which came back Stage 0 Melanoma.

 The small place on my shoulder showed very mild cells with low margins and it did not need further treatment, but the cells around the place on my back were severely damaged with larger margins.